-We have examined the Bartow Municipal Airport Development Authority (the Authority) of the City of Bartow, Florida (the City)'s, compliance with Section 218.415, Florida Statutes during the fiscal year ended September 30, 2019.
+We have examined the Bartow Municipal Airport Development Authority (the Authority) of the City of Bartow, Florida's (the City) compliance with Section 218.415, Florida Statutes during the fiscal year ended September 30, 2020.
 Management is responsible for the Authority's compliance with those requirements.
 Our responsibility is to express an opinion on the Authority's compliance based on our examination.